vrenkens/nabu/README.md

 own type of trainer.
 - nabu/config/decoder/: this configuration contains the type of decoder that will be used during validation.
-Choose the type that is appropriate for your model (e.g. beamsearchdecoder for encoder-decoder nets).
+Choose the type that is appropriate for your model (e.g. BeamSearchDecoder for encoder-decoder nets).
 You can also modify some decoding parameters like beam width and batch size.
 Look at the [Designing a decoder section](#designing-a-decoder) if you want to design your own type of decoder.